franciscop/remotecamera/README.md

 npm install remotecamera --save
 ```

-Create or edit `app.js` and write only this:
+Create or edit `app.js` and write this:

 ```js
 require('remotecamera')("http://httpbin.org/post", console.log);
 ```

+Run it with `node app.js`.
 You should see on the terminal the returned output from `httpbin.org`.